 The textbook for the course is Ralph Tench & Liz Yeomans, Exploring Public Relations, Prentice Hall, Pearson.
 The course will follow large parts of the text and it is essential for students to purchase the book which can be obtained from the University.
 Students are also encouraged to read other academic texts relating to PR, business and the media including academic articles which are in the library and on the course website and will be made available in class.

-Additional readings may be posted on the course webpage: https://lms.bu.edu (you must be logged in to view materials).
+Additional readings may be posted on Blackboard: http://learn.bu.edu

 Course Chronology